Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Reaction Kinetics, Child-selections, and Autocatalysis

 which no longer depends explicitly on the steady-state value $\bar{z}$.
 In particular, under parameter-rich kinetics, the existence of some evaluation of $\Reac$ such that $\Jacob$ has a given spectrum directly implies the existence of kinetic parameters for which this very $\Jacob$ is realized as the actual Jacobian at a steady state $\bar{z}$, and thus dynamical conclusions can be drawn.
 Accordingly, we say that the network $\Gamma$ \emph{admits instability} if there exists a choice $\Reac$ of the kinetic matrix such that the symbolic Jacobian $\Jacob$ is Hurwitz-unstable.

-On the other hand, since the entries of the symbolic reactivity matrix are determined as zero or positive solely from the stoichiometric matrix, this approach can be used to draw conclusions about a network's capacity for certain dynamical properties based on stoichiometry alone.
-The main tool to do so are \emph{Child-Selections} (CS) \cite{vassena_unstable_2024}. \begin{definition} A \emph{$k$-Child-Selection triple}, or $k$-CS for short, is a triple $\pmb{\kappa}=(X_\kappa,R_\kappa,\kappa)$ such that $|X_\kappa|=|R_\kappa|=k$, $X_\kappa\subseteq X$, $R_\kappa\subseteq R$, and $\kappa:X_\kappa\to R_\kappa$ is a bijection satisfying $s_{x\kappa(x)}^->0$ for all $x\in X_\kappa$.
-We call $\kappa$ a \emph{CS bijection}. \end{definition} The restriction to sub-matrices that derive from Child-Selections is motivated by the analysis of the symbolic Jacobian by means of the Cauchy--Binet decomposition, which shows that only Child-Selections contribute \cite{vassena_unstable_2024}.
-To any given $k$-CS $\child=(X_\kappa,R_\kappa,\kappa)$, we associate a $k \times k$ CS-matrix $\SM[\child]$ defined as follows:
+On the other hand, since the entries of the symbolic reactivity matrix are determined as zero or positive solely from the stoichiometric matrix, this approach can be used to draw conclusions about the range of realizable dynamics from purely structural information.
+To see this, we consider a $k$-CS $\child$.
+Without loss of generality, assume $X_\kappa=\{x_1,..,x_k\} \subset X$.
+By choosing the following rescaling for the symbolic reactivity matrix $\Reac$,

-Note that a CS-matrix may differ from a submatrix of $\SM$ by having a different column order.
-In particular, for a fixed ordering of the species $X=\{x_1,\ldots,x_{|X|}\}$, the column order of the stoichiometric matrix $\SM$ depends on the ordering of the set $R$, whereas the ordering of $\SM[\child]$ is independent of it, depending only on the order of $X$.